Moran models and Wright--Fisher diffusions with selection and mutation in a one-sided random environment: Introduction

-At this point, we would like to draw the attention towards a parallel development by \citet{CSW19}, which studies the accessibility of the boundaries and the fixation probabilities of a generalization of the SDE \eqref{WFSDE} with $\theta=0$ (no mutations).
-Their construction of the ASG and the corresponding moment duality work in a more general framework than the one considered in this paper.
-However, our results involving mutations, and therefore the different prunings of the ASG, the reinforced moment duality, and all the results obtained in the quenched setting, are to the best of our knowledge new for the models under study.
-Even though both papers makes strong use of duality, they use it in a different way.
-We use properties of the ancestral process to infer properties of the forward process.
-By contrast, in \cite{CSW19} the duality is used to infer properties of the line-counting process of the ASG; the analysis of the forward process pursues an approach introduced by Griffiths in \cite{G14} that builds on a representation of the infinitesimal generator.
+We would also like to mention a parallel development by \citet{CSW19}.
+They study the accessibility of the boundaries and the fixation probabilities of a generalization of the SDE \eqref{WFSDE} with $\theta=0$. \cite{CSW19} makes only use of the ASG and does not cover the case $\theta>0$, where the killed and the pruned lookdown ASG play a pivotal role.
+Moreover, the reinforced moment duality, and all the results obtained in the quenched setting, are to the best of our knowledge new.

-{\bf Outline.} The article is organized as follows.
-Section~\ref{S2} provides an outline of the paper and contains all our main results.
-The proofs and more in-depth analyses are shifted to the subsequent sections.
-Section~\ref{S3} is devoted to the continuity properties of the type-frequency process of a Moran model with respect to the environment.
-In Section \ref{S4} we prove the existence and pathwise uniqueness of strong solutions of \eqref{WFSDE}.
-Moreover, we show the quenched and annealed convergence of the type-frequency process of the Moran model towards the solution of \eqref{WFSDE}.
-Section \ref{S5} is devoted to the proofs of the annealed results related to: (i) the moment duality between the process $X$ and the line-counting process of the killed ASG, (ii) the long term behaviour of the type-frequency process, and (iii) the ancestral type distribution.
-Section \ref{S6} deals with the quenched versions of the previous results.
-We end the paper in Section \ref{S7}, with an application to the case where we dispose of quenched information about the environment close to the present, but only annealed information about the environment in the distant past.
+The article is organized as follows.
+An outline of the paper containing our main results is given in Section~\ref{S2}.
+In Section~\ref{S3} we prove the continuity of the type frequency process in the Moran model with respect to the environment, that \eqref{WFSDE} is well-posed, and that it arises in the large population {limit of} the type frequency process of a sequence of Moran models.
+In Section \ref{S4} we give more detailed definitions of the ASG, the killed ASG and the pruned lookdown ASG.
+Section~\ref{S5} is devoted to the proofs of: (i) the annealed moment duality between the process $X$ and the line-counting process of the killed ASG, (ii) the long-term behavior of the annealed type frequency process, and (iii) the annealed ancestral type distribution.
+The quenched versions of these results are proved in Section \ref{S6}. {Section \ref{S7} provides additional (quenched) results for environments having finitely many jumps in any compact time interval.}